BetonQuest/BetonQuest/docs/Documentation/Features/Message-Formatting.md

 ---

 !!! warning "Work in Progress"
     This feature is still in development and does not work for every feature at the moment.
+    Some features are marked as limited, that means that things like hover and click events are not supported.
     Currently supported are:

     - Notify and NotifyAll Event
+    - Compass Names
+    - NPC Name Variable (limited)
+    - Journal (limited)
+    - Quest Cancler (limited)
+    - Conversation (limited)

 Every string in BetonQuest can be formatted with a formatter.
 A formatter is a way to format a string with colors, styles, and more, while each formatter has its own syntax.